 Recommendations for raising the policy profile and credibility of Carer+ are:

-an effort is needed by Carer+ partners to engage with key networks in EU countries that interface with certification bodies and ultimately government agencies
+An effort is needed by Carer+ partners to engage with key networks in EU countries that interface with certification bodies and ultimately government agencies

-making the case for how the Carer+ certification model can support relevant policies – particularly the Social Investment Package (SIP); the ‘growth and jobs’ agenda, the employability and mobility agenda and the Grand coalition for Digital Jobs
+Making the case for how the Carer+ certification model can support relevant policies – particularly the Social Investment Package (SIP); the ‘growth and jobs’ agenda, the employability and mobility agenda and the Grand coalition for Digital Jobs

-developing a better understanding of how migration patterns influence the care sector labour market, how these patterns impact on certification and how migration policy needs to link up with certification policy .
+Developing a better understanding of how migration patterns influence the care sector labour market, how these patterns impact on certification and how migration policy needs to link up with certification policy .

 Recommendations for promoting economic and financial relevance are:

-develop a clear business and service model – one that links to the certification process.
+Develop a clear business and service model – one that links to the certification process.
 This model should clearly identify the ‘cost consequences’ costs if no scaling up and professionalization of home carers takes place.

 A cost consequence approach reinforces the need for Carer+ to develop a business and service model that recognises the current pressures on welfare budgets and the fiscal crisis in the EU.
 Such a model needs to be flexible and adaptable to work with variations in different welfare systems and countries.

-the business model needs to clearly demonstrate the sustainability and added-value of professionalisation of the home care providers to the benefit of the elderly people in an independent living setting
+The business model needs to clearly demonstrate the sustainability and added-value of professionalisation of the home care providers to the benefit of the elderly people in an independent living setting

-develop strategies for working with the ‘black economy’.
+Develop strategies for working with the ‘black economy’.
 The experience of Carer+ reinforces research findings that significant numbers of carers are ‘invisible’.
 This raises issues around professionalization, job insecurity and exploitation.

 Recommendations for promoting new forms of service delivery partnerships are: